luigifreda/pyslam/README.md

 <!-- /TOC -->

-**pySLAM** is a python implementation of a *Visual SLAM* pipeline for **monocular**, **stereo** and **RGBD** cameras.
+**pySLAM** is a python implementation of a *Visual SLAM* pipeline that supports **monocular**, **stereo** and **RGBD** cameras.
+It provides the following features:
-- It supports many classical and modern **[local features](#supported-local-features)** and it offers a convenient interface for them.
+- A wide range of classical and modern **[local features](#supported-local-features)** with a convenient interface for their integration.
-- It implements different loop closing methods via **[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** such as visual Bag of Words (BoW, iBow), Vector of Locally Aggregated Descriptors (VLAD) and modern **[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** (image-wise descriptors).
+- Various loop closing methods, including **[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** such as visual Bag of Words (BoW, iBow), Vector of Locally Aggregated Descriptors (VLAD) and modern **[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** (image-wise descriptors).
-- It provides a **[volumetric reconstruction pipeline](#dense-reconstruction-pipeline)** with RGBD cameras.
+- A **[volumetric reconstruction pipeline](#volumetric-reconstruction-pipeline)** that processes available depth and color images.
+- Integration of **[depth prediction models](#depth-prediction)**, including DepthPro and DepthAnythingV2, within the SLAM pipeline.
-- It collects many other useful VO and SLAM tools.
+- A collection of other useful tools for VO and SLAM.

 **Main Scripts**:
 * `main_vo.py` combines the simplest VO ingredients without performing any image point triangulation or windowed bundle adjustment.
 At each step $k$, `main_vo.py` estimates the current camera pose $C_k$ with respect to the previous one $C_{k-1}$.
 The inter-frame pose estimation returns $[R_{k-1,k},t_{k-1,k}]$ with $\Vert t_{k-1,k} \Vert=1$.
 With this very basic approach, you need to use a ground truth in order to recover a correct inter-frame scale $s$ and estimate a valid trajectory by composing $C_k = C_{k-1} [R_{k-1,k}, s t_{k-1,k}]$.
 This script is a first start to understand the basics of inter-frame feature tracking and camera pose estimation.

-* `main_slam.py` adds feature tracking along multiple frames, point triangulation, keyframe management, bundle adjustment, loop closing and dense mapping in order to estimate the camera trajectory and build a map.
+* `main_slam.py` adds feature tracking along multiple frames, point triangulation, keyframe management, bundle adjustment, loop closing, dense mapping and depth inference in order to estimate the camera trajectory and build both a sparse and dense map.
 It's a full SLAM pipeline and includes all the basic and advanced blocks which are necessary to develop a real visual SLAM pipeline.
 Further details [here](./docs/basic_architecture.md).

 * `main_feature_matching.py` shows how to use the basic feature tracker capabilities (*feature detector* + *feature descriptor* + *feature matcher*) and allows to test the different available local features.
 Further details [here](./docs/basic_architecture.md).

+* `main_depth_prediction.py` shows how to use the available depth inference models to get depth estimations from input color images.

 * `main_map_viewer.py` allows to reload a saved map and visualize it.
 Further details [here](#relocalization-in-a-loaded-map).

-You can use the pySLAM framework as a baseline to play with [local features](#supported-local-features), *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
-When working with it, please keep in mind this is a research framework written in Python, a work in progress not intended to deliver real-time performances.
+You can use the pySLAM framework as a baseline to experiment with VO techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)*, *[depth prediction](#depth-prediction)*, and create your own (proof of concept) VO/SLAM pipeline in python.
+When working with it, please keep in mind this is a research framework written in Python and a work in progress.
+It is not designed for real-time performances.

 **Enjoy it!**